 Whether it’s a fierce tiger basking in the sunshine or a fun-loving tomcat crouched and waiting to play with its owner, one of the most beautiful of God’s creatures is the cat.

 They have been revered throughout history.
 The lion, commonly called the king of beasts, is mentioned many times in Scripture.
 Jesus Himself is called the Lion of Judah, a metaphorical expression of His greatness, power, and kingship.

 Perhaps the most recognizable cat is the lion’s slightly larger cousin, the tiger.
 Very similar to lions in size and body shape, tigers are easily recognized by their built-in camouflage system: bold brown or black stripes against fur that ranges from light yellowish-orange to almost red, perfect for crouching concealed in tall grass or slinking among the trees.

-Of the eight sub-species of tiger, three—the Caspian, Balinese, and Javan—are considered extinct, and the remaining five are critically endangered.
+Of the nine sub-species of tiger, three—the Caspian, Balinese, and Javan—are considered extinct, and the remaining six are critically endangered.
 Estimates put the most numerous of the tigers, the Bengal, at 3,000–5,000 in the wild, primarily in India.
 This is more than the other four sub-species combined.

 Another sub-species, the South Chinese tiger, is considered “functionally extinct,” with as few as 20 still living in the wild.

 The Indochinese tiger, with an estimated population of 1,200, makes its home in the Malayan Peninsula.